loafer-mka/version-stamper/README.md

   the current date (may differ from the commit date; especially for a modified working tree).

-  `VERSION_SHA` and `VERSION_SHA_ABBREV` - contain information about the
+  `VERSION_SHA_LONG` and `VERSION_SHA_SHORT` - contain information about
-  current commit and its ancestors (in this case, the prefix `p:` is added before the hash).
+  the current commit and its ancestors (in this case, the prefix `p:` is added before the hash).
 The ancestor hash is used in the `pre-commit` hook because the hash of the new commit is not yet known at this time.

   `VERSION_AUTHORSHIP` and `VERSION_DECLARATION` - taken from the
-  `.version-stamper` configuration file, when it is created, they are initially assigned based on the username and the standard configuration in the `version-stamper-config` parameter file.
+  `.version-stamper` configuration file, when it is created, they are initially assigned based on the username, git configuration and standard parameters in the `version-stamper-config` file.

+  `VERSION_COMMIT_AUTHOR` and `VERSION_COMMIT_EMAIL` - retrieved from
+  current commit description.
+If the repository is completely empty, then based on the username and e-mail in the git configuration.

   `VERSION_LEADER` and `VERSION_TRAILER` - are taken from the
   `.version-stamper` configuration file, when it is created, they initially remain either empty lines, and in the case of a submodule,